oracle/graal/substratevm/Logging.md

 See the [Reflection Support](Reflection.md) guide for more details.

-## Build Time Logger Initialization
+## Build-Time Logger Initialization

-The logger can be initialized at image build time with a custom `logging.properties` config, as in the code below:
+The logger can be initialized at image build-time with a custom `logging.properties` config, as in the code below:
 ```java
 public class BuildTimeLoggerInit {
   private static final Logger LOGGER;